FIRST: FrontrunnIng Resilient Smart ConTracts: The Framework

-\textbf{Protocol}~\ref{proto:proofVerification}: Protocol \ref{proto:proofVerification} is required to be executed between Alice and $\verifiers$.
-It takes as input the VDF evaluation result and its proof (given as output by Protocol~\ref{proto:exchange}), and outputs Alice's transaction $tx_A$ to be submitted to $SC$.
+\textbf{Protocol~\ref{proto:exchange}}: Protocol \ref{proto:exchange} is required to be executed between Alice and $\verifiers$.
+It takes as input the VDF evaluation result and its proof (given as output by Protocol~\ref{proto:exchange}), the $pp$ of $\VDF$ and outputs Alice's transaction $tx_A$ to be submitted to $SC$.
 In Line 2, every $V_{i} \in \verifiers$ first checks if $l \notin U_i$.
 This check ensures that Mallory is not reusing the $l$ to evaluate $\VDF$.
 Each $V_i$ also checks if $l \in D_i$, to check if $l$ has indeed been assigned to a user.
 If the check returns true, every $V_{i} \in \verifiers$ adds $l$ to $U_i$.
 In Line 4, every $V_{i} \in \verifiers$ verifies the VDF proof $\pi$ sent by Alice.
 Depending on the outcome of the verification, each $V_{i}$ creates $M_{i}^{\prime}$ and signs it (Lines 5, 6).
 Upon completion of the verification phase, in Line 17, $\coordinator$ first verifies each $\sigma_{i}^\prime$ and aggregates the signatures into a unique signature $\sigagg^\prime$.
 In Line 18, $\coordinator$ creates a tuple $M_{\agg}^{\prime}$, containing the $\sigagg^{\prime}$, distinct messages of members of $\verifiers$, their public keys, and sends it to Alice.
-Alice checks the validity of $\sigagg^\prime$ and the number of received messages $j$, where $j > |\mathbb{V}|/2$, for a majority of verifiers from $\verifiers$. \footnote{The number of messages received by Alice in Protocol \ref{proto:proofVerification} and Protocol \ref{proto:exchange} are both denoted by $j$, but we note that the value of $j$ in both protocols need not be exactly the same, as long as it satisfies the property $j > |\mathbb{V}|/2$.} If both return true, Alice creates $M^\prime$ consisting of her message, $\messages_A$ from Protocol~\ref{proto:setup}, $M_{\agg}$ from Protocol~\ref{proto:exchange} and the aggregate message, $M_{\agg}^\prime$ received from $\coordinator$, and signs it before creating and submitting transaction $tx_A$ (Lines 19 and 20).
+Alice checks the validity of $\sigagg^\prime$ and the number of received messages $j$, where $j > |\mathbb{V}|/2$, for a majority of verifiers from $\verifiers$. \footnote{The number of messages received by Alice in Protocol \ref{proto:exchange} and Protocol \ref{proto:proofVerification} are both denoted by $j$, but we note that the value of $j$ in both protocols need not be exactly the same, as long as it satisfies the property $j > |\mathbb{V}|/2$.} If both return true, Alice creates $M^\prime$ consisting of her message, $\messages_A$ from Protocol~\ref{proto:setup}, $M_{\agg}$ from Protocol~\ref{proto:exchange}, and $M_{\agg}^\prime$ from Protocol~\ref{proto:proofVerification}.
+Alice signs it before creating transaction $tx_A$, sets the transaction fees ($\firsttip$ from Protocol~\ref{proto:firstCalc} and current Ethereum base fee), and submits the transaction (Lines 19, 20, 21).